- Research Interests/Specializations

 - 2013-2014 Block Grant Fellowship, UC Berkeley Department of Architecture

-- As part of the design team of the Centre for the Wellbeing of Women to stop Female Genital Mutilation, Ouagadougou, Burkina Faso:
+- As part of the design team of the Centre for Women's Health (to stop Female Genital Mutilation), Ouagadougou, Burkina Faso:

 - 2010 Aga Khan Award for Architecture, Finalist project